megancooper/personal-website/src/_posts/growing-as-a-beginner-software-engineer.md

 ---
-title: Growing as a beginner software engineer
+title: Habits to grow as a software engineer
 date: 2022-03-27
 ---

-# Growing as a beginner software engineer
+# Habits to grow as a software engineer

 *March 27, 2022*